equalframework/equal-doc/docs/index.md

 eQual offers native HTTP Auth support (JWT, CORS) to secure every endpoint, along with various Access Control strategies (ACL, RBAC, ABAC, PBAC).

 **Server-Side Scripting**
-eQual allows to implement custom logic on any route endpoint, for quick creation of controllers and **micro-services**.
+eQual allows to implement custom logic on any route endpoint, for quick creation of controllers and micro-services.

 **Instant APIs Without Code**
 eQual provides tools for automatic generation of fully-featured ReST APIs with live documentation, accessible for any kind of service.